Oracle Java Audit: What CIOs and CFOs Must Know Now

 Even ignoring Oracle’s “friendly” emails or calls about Java can escalate into a formal audit notice; Oracle interprets silence as a red flag.
 One ironic trigger: having no other Oracle products.
 Oracle knows almost every large company uses Java somewhere.
 If you aren’t already an Oracle customer, that makes you a prime target as a new source of revenue.

 Once you’re on the target list, Oracle typically starts with a “soft audit”.
-This might be a casual outreach by an Oracle rep claiming to check on your Java security or help with updates.
+This may be a casual outreach by an Oracle representative claiming to check on your Java security or assist with updates.
 It’s a fishing expedition – a tactic to get your IT staff to volunteer information.
-Oracle may ask how many servers, desktops, or applications you have running Java, and suggest running a “free” assessment tool or script to inventory your Java installs.
+Oracle may ask how many servers, desktops, or applications you have running Java and suggest running a “free” assessment tool or script to inventory your Java installations.

 Oracle’s team might sound friendly at first, but if you start sharing data, they will quickly analyze it for any Java usage that isn’t properly licensed.
 If you refuse to cooperate with a soft audit, Oracle can pivot to a formal audit backed by contract clauses.